ViDiC: Video Difference Captioning: Experiments

-\paragraph{Effect of Input Video Noise}
+\paragraph{\textbf{Effect of Input Video Noise}}

-To evaluate the robustness against common visual corruptions, we systematically apply blur, noise, and color saturation augmentations at three distinct intensity levels, visualized in Figure~\ref{fig:video_change}.
-All experiments are conducted using the Qwen2.5-VL-7B-Instruct model.
-The empirical results, detailed in Figure~\ref{fig:augmentation_comparison}, reveal an intriguing trade-off: nearly all augmentations led to a significant increase in the Similarity score while concurrently causing a consistent decrease in the Difference score.
-We posit that this performance shift stems from a reduction in the model's fine-grained perceptual acuity; the introduced visual interference masks subtle, pixel-level details, thereby impairing its ability to discern minute distinctions and lowering the Difference score.
-Paradoxically, this same interference boosts the Similarity score by mitigating `model hallucination.'
-The augmentations act as a regularizer, forcing the model to disregard spurious, low-level artifacts and focus on more robust, high-level structural features.
-Consequently, the model ceases to output unwarranted differentiations for fundamentally identical regions, leading to a more accurate recognition of similarity.
+To evaluate the robustness of VLMs against common visual corruptions, we conduct experiments on Qwen2.5-VL-7B and Qwen2.5-VL-32B models.
+We systematically apply blur, noise, and color saturation augmentations at three distinct intensity levels (light, medium, and heavy), visualized in Figure~\ref{fig:video_change}.
+Detailed augmentation parameters are provided in supplementary material.
+As shown in Figure~\ref{fig:augmentation_comparison}, the Difference scores exhibit a consistent decline as augmentation intensity increases across all distortion types.
+Notably, under light and medium augmentation conditions, the overall semantic content remains largely preserved, and the semantic differences between video pairs remain clearly perceivable to human observers.
+However, the models' Difference scores decrease substantially.
+We posit that this performance shift stems from a reduction in the model's fine-grained perceptual acuity; the introduced visual interference masks subtle, pixel-level details, thereby impairing its ability to discern minute distinctions.
+Through qualitative analysis of model outputs, we observe that augmented inputs lead to the omission of fine-grained details in the generated descriptions, such as gender attributes, clothing characteristics, and other nuanced visual elements.
+This suggests that while the models retain their capacity for high-level semantic understanding, their sensitivity to low-level visual features is significantly compromised under distortion.